 - 1. Open a browser and enter the IP address or host name of the Axis device. - If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network. - 2.
 Enter the username and password.
 If you access the device for the first time, you must set the root password.
-See Set a new password for the root account on page 3.
+See Set a new password for the root account on page 4. - 3.
+The live view page opens in your browser.